 Symptoms Of Sleep Deprivation

 Poor sleep is bad news for anyone.
 But for kids, it can cause symptoms that are shockingly similar to ADHD.
 Interestingly, daytime sleepiness may spark hyperactivity.
-Impulsivity and behavioral problems may also develop
+Impulsivity and behavioral problems may also develop in some kids.3

 What’s The Link?